orbbec/OrbbecSDK-dev/examples/c_examples/2.c_depth/README.md

 # Depth with C

-This is a depth guide to get depth stream and depth image by using the Open Orbbec SDK C API.
+This is a depth guide to get depth stream and depth image by using the Orbbec SDK C API.

 ## Overview